Teatre al Carrer

 Translation: J. M. Fontana & Cristina Cobo

-Jellyfish.
+Medusa.
+Medusa.
 Bronze, 1996.
-Inspired by a roman work located in L'Hospitalet Museum (Barcelona)
+Inspired by a Roman work of the Museu de L'Hospitalet

 Sylnor.
 Bronze, 2002